avk/avk.github.io/_case_studies/note-to-self-prototype.md

 > Would you use this tactic in other writing tools / in the future? ***Consistently yes.***

-1. Yes, definitely. ...
-Wants to set more intentions for writing.
+1. Yes, definitely. &hellip; Wants to set more intentions for writing.
 2.  it's a new thing, but it has a lot of potential to give you prompts to move to the next step. but i think there is probably something that's already in TheRightMargin that's supposed to prompt you to the next deadline rather than to the next activity?
 3. What you would do for me is integrate this in the document
 4. Has not written that much before.
 The whole thing started with TheRightMargin.
 To break down tasks.
 It’s what he’s always wanted.